Udaykir02/GDP_Group-3/Non-Functional Requirements List.md

 - To expand specific components, like databases and application servers, to effectively handle increased traffic, vertical scaling methods need to be in place.

 - To prevent performance bottlenecks and spread incoming traffic evenly across several server instances, load balancing solutions should be put into practice.

+## 7. Compatibility:

+- Several Android and iOS devices running various operating systems should be able to use the program.

+- Compatibility testing should be done to ensure that the application works properly on a range of screen resolutions, aspect ratios, and hardware combinations.